CATFENCE is the exclusive New Zealand distributor of PURRFECT FENCE®.

 Sometimes called “Shadow Box” or “Good Neighbour” fences, these use palings on both sides of the fence in an alternating pattern.

-Nice to look at, but unfortunately your cat can probably walk right “through” the fence!
+Nice to look at, but unfortunately your cat might be able to walk right “through” the fence!

 4. Avoid planter boxes against the fence